seisman/pssac/docs/usage.md

 If only `-G` is used, default to fill the positive portion black.

 - `[p|n]` controls the painting of postive portion or negative portion.
-Repeat `-G` option to specify fills for different portion.
+Repeat `-G` option to specify fills for positive and negative portions, respectively.
 - `+g<fill>`: color to fill
 - `+t<t0>/<t1>`: paint traces between t0 and t1 only.
 The reference time of t0 and t1 is determined by `-T` option.
 - `+z<zero>`: define zero line.
 From `<zero>` to top is positive portion, from `<zero>` to bottom is negative portion.